jjacoboflorez95/portfolio-zemoga-test/README.md

 set names = 'Aloy', last_names = 'Hoekstra', name = 'Aloy Hoekstra', experience_summary = 'I have been training my hole life, since I was a kid, my caretaker, Rost, taught me how to fight, how to stay one step ahead of machines in order to deal with them.
 I am very capable to accomplishing differents goals either with a team or alone.' where email = 'aloy@gmail.com';
 ```
-* In the frontend, in the file "principal.component.ts" I tried to use the function "getProfileInformation()" to get the twitter username, then called the funcion "getTwitterUserTweets()" and passed the parameter username that I had recovered in the prevous function, but I couldn't manage the asynchrony, I couldn't do that the functions will be executed in order.
 * In the frontend, I chose and image, then I removed its the background, but for some reasons, when I show the image in the web browser, it appears with a white background.